MYanello/homelab/README.md

 Bootstrapping is done by running the ansible playbook to set up k3s, then the terraform to set up argocd and other core components.

 ## Worklog
+### 02.13.25
+- After power cycling the rack, istio was failing to come up with invalid config and webhook not ready.
+Tried reinstalling via helm and istioctl.
+A reboot of the server that the istio control plane is on fixed it after 4 hours of debugging. :headdesk:

 ### 02.10.25